zhangyihome/code-push-cli/.github/ISSUE_TEMPLATE.md

   * CLI: https://github.com/Microsoft/code-push/tree/master/cli
   * Management SDK: https://github.com/Microsoft/code-push/tree/master/sdk
 3. In your description, please include the version of the CLI or SDK that you are using
-4. Please remove this template once you have filled out your description